moonlight-mod/moonlight-mod.github.io/src/content/docs/using/install.md

 The output extension will be at `dist/browser`.
 Chrome users can check "Developer mode" and click "Load unpacked" in `chrome://extensions`, and Firefox users can click "Load Temporary Add-on" in `about:debugging`.

 Browser support is experimental and may be unreliable.
 Developing extensions or using custom repositories is not supported with the browser extension.

+## rocketship

+Linux users can install a custom Discord build with [rocketship](https://github.com/moonlight-mod/rocketship) and then install moonlight into it.
+Enable the rocketship extension after installation.